“In a world where God is simply dead flesh, a good man becomes simply an idiot.” – AS Byatt, “Prince of Fools,” The Guardian, June 2004

 “A man could even lose his faith from that painting!”
 But in his next breath Myshkin confides in Rogozhin that just before an epileptic fit he feels as if he is peeking into eternal life and that the second before it happens is a “boundless happiness” for which he might give up everything.

-The final moments of life are a constant preoccupation for Myshkin, as indeed they were for Dostoevsky.
+The final moments of life are a constant preoccupation for Myshkin, as indeed they must have been for Dostoevsky.
 Tried and sentenced to death in 1848 for his participation in the dissident Petrashevsky circle, Dostoevsky’s sentence was commuted only in the last moment.

 There is another character in The Idiot who glimpses, if not the limitless realm of eternal life, of a “boundless happiness,” at least the edges of his present life.